openhpc/cloudwg/tutorials/pearc20/exercise4.md

 * [Podman](https://podman.io/)
 * [Singularity](https://sylabs.io/docs/)

-In addition, we have ways to extend our elastic cluster including:
+In addition, we document ways to extend our elastic cluster including:

 * Changing the max number of elastic nodes
 * Changing the default node type